christianhaitian/nullos/README.md

 We keep our build-artifacts in [releases](https://github.com/notnullgames/nullos2/releases).

-- SDL - compiled to use the accelerated framebuffer drivers
+- SDL - compiled to deb for use with the accelerated framebuffer drivers
-- love for pi
+- love - compiled to deb for pi